remla25-team2/operation/README.md

 To check model metrics:
 - ```dvc exp show --no-pager``` will show the model accuracy, precision and recall More details can be found in the readme on model-training repo: https://github.com/remla25-team2/model-training/edit/main/README.md
-### Comments for A5

-The new experiment dashboards should be automatically imported.

 ## Repositories